I have printed a Code 128 barcode but my scanner doesn't read or scan it

 it without a checksum.

 - Finally, when using a so called barcode font, you might have to add start and stop symbols to the data.
 When using a barcode font in office applications like Word or Excel, you can't just simply select the data and change the font.
 Code 128 is a very advanced barcode type which requires preparing your data for use with a font.
 Usually a macro, add-in, or stand-alone app will be supplied with the font that handles all necessary steps.
-See the manual of your barcode font software.
+An example is our barcode add-in for Excel.

 Right-click and "Save as..." to print the barcode out.
 A good CCD scanner or imager will also be able to scan the code